adrikachowdhury/Community-Stress-Tracker-AI/README.md

 | Frustrated | 2    |
 | Others     | 1    |

 Scores are normalized to a 0–10 scale for easier interpretation.
+The stress scores are then aggregated in batches of 16 posts to compute mean stress levels for analysis.

 ---